CovidLP/Book/Part5/Chapter14/README.md

 This folder contains the supplementary material for chapter 14 of the book **Building a Platform for Data-Driven Pandemic Prediction: From Data Modelling to Visualisation - The CovidLP Project**.

 ## shiny_examples.R
-This file contains several small apps highlighting important features of a shiny app.
+This file contains all shiny examples in subsections 14.3 and 14.5 highlighting important features of a shiny app.
+To run this file it is needed to have the styles.css under the www folder.

 ## www
-Under this folder we have a sample of a css file used in some apps in shiny_examples.R
+The www/styles.css contains some layout definitions used by the shiny_examples.R file.